wp-plugins/360imobile-txtimpact-sms-messaging-plug-in/readme.txt

 = How do I get started? =

-You will need a TXTImpact account to be able to send automatic or manual sms alerts.
+You will need a TXTImpact.com account to be able to send automatic or manual sms alerts.
 Visit http://www.txtimpact.com/wordpress-plugin/ for more information.

-= How much does TXTImpact service cost? =
+= How much does TXTImpact.com service cost? =

-You can find TXTImpact SMS gateway pricing information at http://www.txtimpact.com/sms-gateway-pricing/
+You can find TXTImpact.com SMS gateway pricing information at http://www.txtimpact.com/sms-gateway-pricing/

-= What countries is TXTImpact supports? =
+= What countries is TXTImpact.com supports? =

 TXTImpact provide service The United States, Canada, UK and to many other countries.
 For Global coverage, visit http://www.txtimpact.com/international/

 = How to enable new post sms notification? =

-Go to TXTImpact SMS tab and click on Settings page.
+Go to TXTImpact.com SMS tab and click on Settings page.
 Check the "Notify SMS subscribers when a new post is published" option.

 = How to send manually a SMS to all subscribers? =